mattermost/mattermost-load-test-ng/docs/deployer_config.md

 *string*

-The type of instance of the elasticsearch service.
+The type of instance for the Elasticsearch service.
 See type [here](https://aws.amazon.com/ec2/instance-types/)).

 ### Version